 Fibromyalgia

-Causes fatigue, widespread pain among other discomforts
+Causes fatigue, and widespread pain, among other discomforts

 Chronic Fatigue Syndrome